krux02/ast-pattern-matching/readme.md

 Maybe at some point the pattern matching library will contain operators to match more flexible patterns with operators such as `+`, `*`, `|`. but that is not implemented.
 It would be possible though.

+The ast matching statement does not work as an expression.